linkedin/rest.li/pdl_schema.md

 **Note:**
 - Any type that is not imported and is not within the namespace from which it's referenced must be referenced by fully qualified name.
+- Imports take precedence when Pegasus resolves identifiers in a schema.
+So be careful when adding an import that conflicts with types in the same namespace of the root-document.
 - Using imports in the following ways will lead to PDL parser errors.
 You should avoid to do so.
 1. Importing types declared inside the document.